vvvv/The-Gray-Book/reference/libraries/texturefx.md

 Many of those are already available in more human-readable terms inherited via the [ShaderBase](https://github.com/stride3d/stride/blob/master/sources/engine/Stride.Graphics/Shaders/ShaderBaseStream.sdsl).

-A common requirement the size of the render target, this is provided via the `ViewSize` variable.
+A common requirement is the size of the render target, this is provided via the `ViewSize` variable.
 It describes the size of the current viewport, which is the full size of the render target for TextureFX:

 ```c
 float2 targetSize = ViewSize;